inflearn logo

 It’s about verifying that directly with data.

-On-chain analysis is
+On-chain analysis is not about

-not about "what others say," but
+"what others say," but is a

-a technique for interpreting the market based on facts already recorded on the blockchain.
+technique for interpreting the market based on facts already recorded on the blockchain.

 🎯 What you will gain from this course